 The Fire Set: Putting it All Together

 At this point you have your firestarter(s).
 You have accumulated tinder, either natural or manmade, and you have gathered of kindling.
 You have also gathered some fuel, and you have way more of all three than you need, and have chosen a safe, sheltered spot for your fire.
-You are now ready to put these items, along with some oxygen, together into a fire.
+Along with some oxygen, you are now ready to put these items together into a fire.

 I like to start by putting down a foundation for my fire.
 This is especially true when the ground is soggy, muddy, snow-covered, or otherwise wet.
 This lets me get my tinder up off the wet stuff, and once the fire is going it will turn into a bit more fuel.
 It also gives you a slightly more stable foundation upon which to work.
 I like to take sticks of about an inch in diameter and break them about a foot long, give or take.
 I then lay them side-by-side until I have a nice little platform.